-Courses at the 000 level (remedial course work); English 100.01, 100.02, 109.01, and 109.02; Mathematics 050, 075, 076, and 103; and credit hours earned in repeated course work do not count toward the 181 hour minimum requirement for the Bachelor of Arts or Bachelor of Arts in Journalism.
+Remedial courses (e.g., English 109.01 and 109.02; Mathematics 50 and 75), and credit hours earned in repeated course work, do not count toward the 181 hour minimum requirement for the Bachelor of Arts or Bachelor of Arts in Journalism.
 Note that you can take both "versions" of cross-listed courses (e.g., Comparative Studies/Philosophy 170); however, since the two versions are in fact the same course, only one may count toward your minimum degree hours.